alephjs/alephjs.org/routes/docs/basic-concepts/ssr.md

 ---
-title: SSR & SSG
+title: Server-side Rendering
 authors:
   - ije
   - Serdar Sever
   - razermoon
 ---

-# SSR & SSG
+# Server-side Rendering

 By default, Aleph.js **pre-renders** every page.
 This means that Aleph.js generates HTML for each page in advance, instead of rendering it with client-side JavaScript.
 Pre-rendering can result in better performance and SEO.